Study Abroad on the Advanced Argentine Universities Program

 Additionally, a written statement (in Spanish) as to why you would like to participate on a specialized academic concentration should be submitted to your IFSA-Butler program advisor (via e-mail) before studying abroad.
 This statement should meet the following criteria:

 Please note that the concentration program classes and fieldwork experiences are only available to participants of a specialized academic concentration.
-If you participate on a concentration, you will not be able to enroll in the optional program classes offered to students on the general academic program (i.e. Argentine and Latin American Literature, Argentine Foreign Policy or State and Society in Contemporary Argentina).
+If you participate on a concentration, with the exception of Intensive Spanish, you will not be able to enroll in the optional program classes offered to students on the general academic program (i.e. Argentine and Latin American Literature, Argentine Foreign Policy or State and Society in Contemporary Argentina).

 What are my housing options?